babowsk1/docs/src/overview/differences-from-evm.md

 Some other blockchains also explore ways to solve this issue.
 For example, in Near blockchain, the smart contract must lock N tokens each time it registers new information in the state.
 The issuer of the smart contract can set the conditions on it, so that the user can delete his information and receive the tokens back.
 This is definitely only a half-measure.
 Not all issuers of smart contracts set this condition, and even those who do, do not think about the mechanism of how to return tokens in case the cost of transactions changes in the future.
 Other blockchains simply remove smart contracts with fewer N tokens on the balance from the state.

-**Everscale, as a leading blockchain developer, never looks for easy and uncostly ways to solve blockchain issues.
+**Everscale never looks for easy and uncostly ways to solve blockchain issues.
 Therefore, the highlighted problem was resolved with the maximum efficiency and accuracy possible.
 In the Everscale blockchain, each contract is required to pay rent for storing its data in the state.
 This rent corresponds to the size of the data.
 When the money runs out, the contract is deleted with the possibility of recovery, and then deleted completely.**

 Thanks to this, Everscale achieves absolutely controlled behavior, when each smart contract decides for itself how long it will exist.
 Users do not have to compete with each other for the right to record data, and we get a huge throughput in terms of the number of transactions processed per second.